 How Much Resolution Do You Really Need?

-Understanding the limits of your network bandwidth certainly provides insight into your video surveillance capabilities, but it says nothing about your application.
+Understanding the limits of your network bandwidth certainly provides insight into your video surveillance system capabilities, but it says nothing about your application.
 Are you trying to gain visibility

 into a narrow interior hallway, or do you need to monitor an entire parking lot?
 Do your cameras need to provide forensic-grade image quality, or simply verify human presence?
 Addressing what you hope to achieve through video surveillance will help you define your technical needs.